${\mathbb P}^1$-gluing for local complete intersections: Preliminaries

+\rmk If $R$ is a geometrically reduced affine algebra over an infinite field then using Swan's Bertini theorem in place of Lemma \ref{EE}, one can choose $K$ to have the additional property that either $K=R$ or $K$ is a reduced ideal.

-\section{The Euler class groups and homotopy}
+\subsection{The Euler class groups and homotopy}

+There are various definitions of the Euler class groups, depending on the context one is working on.
+Instead of confusing the reader by cluttering this article with each such definition, here we stick to a prototype which is the easiest to understand.
+We shall then remark on the other cases with suitable references.

 Let $R$ be a smooth affine domain of dimension $d\geq 2$ over an infinite perfect field $k$.
-In this section we recollect definitions of the Euler class groups from \cite{brs1}.
-However, our emphasis will also be on the definition of the Euler class group given by M. V. Nori in terms of homotopy (as appeared in \cite{brs1}).
+We recollect definitions of the Euler class groups from \cite{brs1}.
+Our emphasis will also be on the definition of the Euler class group given by M. V. Nori in terms of homotopy (as appeared in \cite{brs1}).
 In \cite{dk}, the first named author and Manoj Keshari investigated in detail the relation between these two equivalent definitions and their consequences.
-We reproduce some of those results at one place for the convenience of the reader.
+We reproduce some of those results in one place for the convenience of the reader.